 How can municipalities support the integration of refugees while maintaining social cohesion and service delivery?
 In Kenya, this question is at the heart of a big policy shift—and local civil servants are leading the way.

-With more than 800.000 refugees in Kenya and growing pressure on host communities, good local governance is essential.
-In early April, 31 Kenyan civil servants joined a two-week programme in the Netherlands to take part in the Sustainable Development through Local Governance initiative by VNG International, co-facilitated by The Hague Academy for Local Governance.
-With its expertise in training civil servants on local governance, The Hague Academy facilitates the training through international peer exchange, applied practice, and capacity development.
+With more than 800,000 refugees in Kenya and growing pressure on host communities, good local governance is essential.
+In early April, 31 Kenyan civil servants joined a two-week programme in the Netherlands as part of the Sustainable Development through Local Governance initiative by VNG International.
+With its expertise in training civil servants, The Hague Academy contributed by co-facilitating the exchange programme and co-developing local training curricula with the Kenyan School of Governance.

-The project supports Kenyan civil servants involved in implementing the Shirika Plan—a national strategy to foster the socioeconomic inclusion of refugees in Kenya.
+The SDLG-project supports Kenyan civil servants involved in implementing the Shirika Plan — a national strategy to foster the socioeconomic inclusion of refugees in Kenya.
+The refugees come from neighbouring countries and with the recent crisis in South Sudan numbers are increasing rapidly.
 Currently, the majority of these individuals are hosted in the large refugee camps in Garissa and Turkana.
-Ultimately, the plan intends for these camps to become municipalities, with refugees integrated in public service delivery and host communities.
+The counties directly feel the impact on their local service delivery capacity and look for support from the national government.
+Ultimately, the plan intends for these camps to become municipalities, with refugees integrated in public service delivery.

 Training the trainers: Local capacity with a multiplier effect

-Participants noted that this inclusive approach encouraged deeper reflection, allowing them to explore diverse perspectives and build trust across professional and personal differences.
+Participants noted that the inclusive approach encouraged deeper reflection, allowing them to explore diverse perspectives and build trust across professional and personal differences.
 Fellow KSG trainer Paul Chayuga appreciated the practical applications:

-“We examined how to implement policies and theories through real-life examples—I look forward to focusing more on this aspect back home.”
+“We examined how to implement policies and theories through real-life examples—I look forward to putting this into practice back home.”

 Dutch Municipal Models for Refugee Inclusion

-During the second part, the programme expanded to include practitioners from various government sectors.
+The programme in the Netherlands included practitioners and representatives from county governments and natoinal government.
 Participants took part in cross-stakeholder discussions, expert sessions, and field visits to explore Dutch best practices in refugee integration.

 Site visits to the Koudenhoek shelter in Nijmegen and Plan Einstein Pahud in Utrecht provided compelling examples of initiating refugee integration from day one.
-These visits emphasized the essential role municipalities play in turning national policy into local action.
+These visits showed how municipalities play an essential role in turning national policy into local action.

-John Burugu, Commissioner at Kenya’s Department of Refugee Services, reflected on the importance of this strategy:
+John Burugu, Commissioner at Kenya’s Department of Refugee Services:

 Shaping local policy through collaborative dialogue